JamieBort/PuppyLove/README.md

 A completed commit was pushed.
 However I need to revisit this to address the following:

 1. Make this look appropriate on tablets and mobile devices.
 To do this Chrome's dev tools.
+2. Make gh-pages branch (or gh_pages branch).
+3. Push to gh-pages.

 from: https://newline.theironyard.com/cohorts/15/courses/9/projects/39